christofmuc/KnobKraft-orm/README.md

 If you are looking for a modern, free Sysex Librarian for your synth, you have found the right place!
 This is the place where the KnobKraft Orm is created, a modern cross-platform Sysex Librarian for your MIDI gear.

-For the time being, currently only the [Sequential](https://www.sequential.com/) Prophet Rev2 synthesizer is supported, but many more synths are on their way, let us know if you have a specific device you want supported.

-Further devices currently under development:
+Currently supported synths as of version 1.1.0:

-* Access Virus
+* Access Virus B
+* Oberheim Matrix 1000
+* Sequential/Dave Smith Instruments OB-6
+* Sequential/Dave Smith Instruments Prophet Rev2
+* Yamaha Reface DX

+Additionally, there is a generic module that let's you hook up other MIDI gear using a bit of scripting in Python, much in the spirit of the good old SoundDiver adaptions - at least, scripting the MIDI.
+No custom UI currently is possible or planned.

+As adaption currently available:

+* Pioneer Toraiz AS-1 (untested, looking for feedback and help)

+Next up under development are:

 * Behringer RD-8
-* Dave Smith Instruments/Sequential OB-6
 * Korg DW8000
 * Kawai K3/K3M
-* Oberheim Matrix 1000
-* Roland MKS-50
 * Roland MKS-80
-* Yamaha Reface DX

-Also under development is a generic module that will let you hook up other MIDI gear that is not in the list of supported synths, much in the spirit of the good old SoundDiver adaptions.
+Let me know if want a specific device to be supported, maybe I can help.

 I made a video to show you the software and the most basic functionality, checkout the YouTube channel for more examples and advanced features as well: